NCAR/ccpp-framework/doc/briefing_pm.md

 substitution, or constituent host-wins semantics required undoing parts of the synthetic scope.

-`capgen-ng`'s resolver is flat: each scheme arg is classified into exactly one source (control / host / suite / constituent), recorded on a small data class (`ResolvedArg`), and used directly by the emitter.
-No synthetic dictionary. **This design inherits from `prebuild` and is the primary reason `capgen-ng` is comparable in performance to `prebuild`.
+`capgen`'s resolver is flat: each scheme arg is classified into exactly one source (control / host / suite / constituent), recorded on a small data class (`ResolvedArg`), and used directly by the emitter.
+No synthetic dictionary. **This design inherits from `prebuild` and is the primary reason `capgen` is comparable in performance to `prebuild`.

 ### 3.6 Code volume and team coverage